tigerchen52/awesome_role_of_small_models/README.md

 </div>
 <br>

+This work is ongoing, and we welcome any comments or suggestions.

-This is a work in progress and feel free to reach out if you find we overlook some useful papers.
+Please feel free to reach out if you find we have overlooked any relevant papers.

 ## Citation